Kuwait City, Kuwait

 When we asked expats and global nomads about their social experiences in Kuwait City, they replied:

 "The social scene in Kuwait City is quite diverse and vibrant, with a mix of traditional and modern influences.
 Kuwaitis are known for their warm hospitality and strong sense of community, which is evident in their social gatherings and events.
 Kuwait City offers a variety of social activities, including shopping malls, restaurants, cafes, and cultural events.
 The city is home to a large expatriate community, which adds to the multicultural atmosphere.
 People often gather at cafes and restaurants to socialize, enjoy traditional Kuwaiti cuisine, or try international dishes.
 Family plays a significant role in Kuwaiti society, and social events often revolve around family gatherings and celebrations.
 Traditional Kuwaiti events, such as weddings and religious festivals, are important social occasions where people come together to celebrate and maintain cultural traditions.
 The city also has a growing arts and culture scene, with art galleries, museums, and cultural centers hosting exhibitions, performances, and workshops.
 Music and dance performances, as well as film screenings, are also popular social activities in Kuwait City.
 However, it is essential to note that Kuwait is a conservative Muslim country, and certain social norms and customs should be respected.
 Public displays of affection are frowned upon, and modest clothing is expected, especially for women.
 Alcohol is illegal in Kuwait, so the nightlife scene is limited compared to other cities in the region.
-Overall, the social scene in Kuwait City is a blend of traditional and modern elements, offering a variety of activities and experiences for both locals and expatriates to enjoy," said an expat in Kuwait City.
+Overall, the social scene in Kuwait City is a blend of traditional and modern elements, offering a variety of activities and experiences for both locals and expatriates to enjoy," said one expat living in Kuwait City.

 What advice to expats in Kuwait City have about housing?

 "Expats in Kuwait City advise newcomers to be patient and flexible when searching for housing, as the process can be time-consuming and challenging.
 They recommend working with a reputable real estate agent who is familiar with the local market and can help navigate the rental process.
 It is essential to consider the location of your housing, as traffic can be a significant issue in Kuwait City.
 Expats suggest choosing a neighborhood that is close to your workplace, schools, and amenities to minimize commute times.
 When looking for housing, expats recommend considering the type of accommodation that suits your needs and budget.
 There are various options available, including apartments, villas, and compounds.
 Compounds are popular among expats as they offer a sense of community, security, and shared facilities such as pools and gyms.
 Before signing a lease, it is crucial to thoroughly inspect the property and ensure that all appliances and utilities are in working order.
 Expats also advise negotiating the rental price and terms, as landlords may be willing to lower the rent or include additional services such as maintenance or utilities.
 It is essential to familiarize yourself with Kuwaiti rental laws and practices, as they may differ from those in your home country.
 For example, rent is typically paid in advance, and you may be required to provide a security deposit and post-dated checks for future rent payments.
-Finally, expats recommend connecting with other expats in Kuwait City through online forums and social groups to gain insights and advice on housing and other aspects of life in Kuwait," remarked one expat living in Kuwait City.
+Finally, expats recommend connecting with other expats in Kuwait City through online forums and social groups to gain insights and advice on housing and other aspects of life in Kuwait," commented one expat living in Kuwait City, Kuwait.

 What are medical services in Kuwait City like?